SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    - use @autoclosure(escaping) as needed

-You can use a closure that doesn't take any arguments to wrap an expression, delaying the actual evaluation of the expression until you call the closure.
+You can use a closure that doesn't take any arguments to wrap a piece of code, delaying the actual evaluation of that code until you call the closure.
+This is useful for code
+that has side effects or is computationally expensive, because it lets you control when that code is evaluated.
 For example:

 .. testcode:: delay-expression-evaluation